 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, crossing guards, the principal and teachers are strategically assigned to designated entrance areas and the playground.
-During recess, the principal and two teachers on the primary playground and two teachers on the upper grades playground supervise student activity.
-The principal and noon aides monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, crossing guards, the principal and teachers monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, assigned teachers and morning supervisors are strategically located at designated entrance areas and on the playground.
+During recess, three yard duty supervisors monitor playground activity.
+Three noon supervisors monitor lunch time activity in the cafeteria and on the playground.
+At the end of the day when students are dismissed, two teachers and three yard duty supervisors monitor student behavior to ensure a safe and orderly departure.